← orga.cat

 Open-source diagram drawing application.

 I used it in the past and it worked, but it was a bit frustrating to use.
-There is also draw.io, which is open-source too, and that it is more intuitive and easier to use (but web-based/electron-based, unfortunately).
+There is also draw.io, which is open-source too, and which is more intuitive and easier to use (but web-based/Electron-based, unfortunately).
 I've been told about yED recently, but I haven't looked into it yet.

 Avidemux